vatglobal/vatglobal-devops-interview/README.md

     2. Deal with any issue from automation. ex. black, bandit, etc.

 8. Deployment (choose one)
+    Use endpoint /health to check that server is up
 * Either deploy api and worker/queue system in k8s with postgres container

 * or either deploy API to lambda with  RDS (postgres) and ec2 worker/queue system.